 Dev is also a member of the University of Arizona Law College Association Board of Directors, where he served as President from 2010-2012, and he is a member of the State Bar of Arizona's Civil Rules Committee, which proposes, reviews and analyzes the Arizona Rules of Civil Procedure.

+Matt has also written several children's books and has been a prolific writer for many legal journals and even co-authored several sections of the Product Liability Chapter in the State Bar of Arizona's Tort Law Handbook 2012.
 In 2011, Matt received second place honors in Arizona Attorney Magazine's Creative Arts Competition.
 Matt's heartbreaking and touching story, The Taker, explores the relationship between a son who can and would do anything for his mom, except what she forbids him to do.

 In 2010, Matt was the recipient of the Andrew Silverman Law Student Community Service Award at the University of Arizona College of Law for his leadership on the Community Service Board, which planned and organized monthly community service activities for law students to participate in.